Get FREE Drills to Improve Driver Distance & Consistency

 Then step just an inch or so to the left with the lead foot (right-handed golfers) and take a bigger step with the trail foot until you are comfortable.

 When you contact the driver, your head should be behind the ball.
-Keeping the head behind the ball at impact and the spine tilted away from the target helps to promote an upward strike.
+Keeping the head behind the ball at impact and the spine tilted away from the target promotes an upward strike.

-At impact, the hips will be open to the target line with the lead hip rotated towards the target.
-Most golf professionals are more than 30 degrees open to the target line.
+At impact, the hips will be open to the target line with the lead hip rotated toward the target.
+Most professionals are more than 30 degrees open to the target line.
 This open position helps generate power and improve the weight shift onto the lead side.

 Even though we are not working on a descending blow with the driver, it’s still important that the hands are just slightly ahead of the clubhead.